Dupixent Lawsuits And Safety Timeline

 June 2025: Dupixent Receives FDA Approval for Bullous Pemphigoid

-The FDA authorized Dupixent for bullous pemphigoid treatment in June 2025 despite ongoing safety discussions about the drug.
+The FDA authorised the Dupixent lawsuit for bullous pemphigoid treatment in June 2025 despite ongoing safety discussions about the drug.
 The condition causes large blisters that usually develop in skin fold areas.
 Dupixent became the first and only targeted treatment for BP patients in the United States after its approval.

 May 2025: Safety Analysis Highlights High Adverse Event Reporting for Dupixent